John-Abbott-College/6P3-Notes/labs/reterminal-devices/index.md

 - USR: Green Wait one second, turn off
 - Repeat

-Your script should use the `seeed-python-reterminal` API:
+Your script should use the `seeed-python-rpi` API:

 ```
-import seeed_python_reterminal.core as rt
+import seeed_python_rpi.core as rt
 import time

 print("STA OFF, USR OFF")